around-star/DyNeRF_nODE/README.md

 > Novel generations on unseen friction values.  **Left:** 0.03 &ensp; **Centre:** 0.25  &ensp;  **Right:** 0.35

 ## Generalizing across different initial conditions

+We train our model on few trajectories with different initial conditions.
+Our model manages to generalize the scene across unseen and novel initial conditions.

 ### Scene 1
 <!-- Generalization Pendulum -->